-Act for tightening motor vehicle emissions limits had not been met.
-For example, while new car VOC emissions rates were about 60 percent lower in 1977 than in 1970, according to the schedule specified in the Act, a 90 percent reduction should have been achieved.
-Transportation control measures such as gas rationing, restricted parking and restricted freeway lanes generally met with strong resistance; and in 1974 Congress enacted legislation that prohibited EPA from requiring many types of transportation control measures.
+By 1977, 2 years after the original deadline, 78 areas were still violating the ozone standard then in place (no more than one exceedance per year of a 1-hour average oxidant concentration of 0.08 ppm).
+The widespread failure to attain the ozone standard by 1977 has been attributed to the fact that mobile source emissions reductions that the States and EPA were counting on to reduce ozone were not fully realized [3], and that few controls were required on existing stationary sources of VOCs [1].
+Due to waivers granted by the EPA Administrator and an extension given by Congress, the schedule specified in the Clean Air Act for tightening motor vehicle emissions limits had not been met.
+For example, while new car VOC emissions rates were about 60 percent lower in 1977 than in 1970, according to the schedule specified in the Act, a 90-percent reduction should have been achieved.
+Transportation control measures such as gas rationing, restricted parking, and restricted freeway lanes generally met with strong resistance; and in 1974 Congress enacted legislation that prohibited EPA from requiring many types of transportation control measures.

 In 1977, the deadline for meeting the ozone standard was moved back to 1982.
 Severe nonattainment areas that did not expect to be able to meet the 1982 deadline could obtain an extension to 1987.
-Responding to the failure to meet the goals of the 1970 Clean Air Act, the 1977 Amendments included anew and more aggressive control program.
+Responding to the failure to meet the goals of the 1970 Clean Air Act, the 1977 Amendments included a new and more aggressive control program.
 New SIPS were to be developed and submitted to EPA in 1979, and again in 1982, for areas seeking extensions of the attainment deadline to 1987.
 A new schedule was established for imposing emissions limits for new motor vehicles.
 Existing stationary sources in nonattainment areas would have to be retrofit with emissions controls.
-A new source could only be constructed in a nonattainment area if it would operate at the "lowest achievable emissions from the proposed source.
+A new source could only be constructed in a nonattainment area if it would operate at the "lowest achievable emissions rate" and if emissions reductions could be obtained from other sources to offset the emissions from the proposed source.
 Transportation control measures would have to be considered.
 Severe nonattainment areas would have to implement automobile inspection and maintenance programs.

-By 1983, 17 areas that had not asked for extensions to 1987 were still violating the ozone standard (which had by that time been revised to its current definition, a daily peak one-hour average concentration of 0.12 ppm not to be exceeded more than once per year, on average).
-Following its interpretation of the Act, EPA proposed to ban construction of major stationary sources in these areas.
+By 1983, 17 areas that had not asked for extensions to 1987 were still violating the ozone standard (which had by that time been revised to its current definition, a daily peak 1-hour average concentration of 0.12 ppm not to be exceeded more than once per year, on average).
+Following its interpretation of the Act.
+EPA proposed to ban construction of major stationary sources in these areas.
 However, Congress then prohibited the Agency from using appropriated funds to impose construction moratoriums in areas with approved SIPS.
 Consequently, the areas that had not met the 1982 deadline were simply required to submit revised SIPS demonstrating how they would attain the standard by 1987.
-As of November, 1987, no final action had been taken to approve or disapprove any of these SIPS.
-Since 1983, the Agency's policy on sanctions has been to restrict their imposition to areas with deficient SIPS or areas that have failed to carry out their SIP commitments in good faith.
+By the end of 1987, no final action had been taken to approve or disapprove any of these SIPs.
+Since 1983, the Agency's policy on sanctions has been to restrict their imposition to areas with deficient SIPs or areas that have failed to carry out their SIP commitments in good faith.